RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: System Model

 \section{System Model}

 The system model is illustrated in Fig. \ref{fig:measurementsetup}, where PLS is realized through the RIS and the AN transmission signal.
 A transmitter (Alice) is equipped with two single-antenna elements, one of which is dedicated to transmitting the CS, denoted by $m_{cs}$, and the other is utilized to generate the AN signal, denoted by $m_{an}$, where $\mathbb{E} |m_{cs}|^2 = 1$ and $\mathbb{E} |m_{an}|^2 = 1$.
-There are two receivers representing the legitimate user (Bob) and the eavesdropper (Eve).
-The RIS, which is partitioned vertically into two segments, is utilized to control the wireless propagation characteristics of the CS and the AN signals such that the right segment of RIS is configured to strengthen the received signal powers of the CS at Bob, while the left segment is configured to direct the AN signal toward Eve.
-The RIS is composed of $N$ reflecting elements, where $N/2$ elements are allocated for Bob, and the remaining $N/2$ elements for Eve.
-In addition, the total transmit power of Alice is represented by $P_t = \alpha_1 P_{t} + \alpha_2 P_{t}$, where $\alpha_1 P_{t}$ and $\alpha_2 P_{t}$ represent the transmit power values of the CS and AN signals, respectively.
+There are two receivers representing the legitimate user (Bob) and the eavesdropper (Eve). { To establish the theoretical and experimental baseline for the proposed architecture, we adopt the common assumption that Eve is an active but untrusted node in the network, meaning that the transmitter can estimate Eve's location or approximate channel state to steer the AN.} The RIS, which is partitioned vertically into two segments, is utilized to control the wireless propagation characteristics of the CS and the AN signals such that the right segment of the RIS is configured to strengthen the received signal powers of the CS at Bob, while the left segment is configured to direct the AN signal toward Eve.
+The RIS is composed of $N$ reflecting elements, where $N/2$ elements are allocated for Bob, and the remaining $N/2$ elements for Eve.\footnote{ In this correspondence, an equal partition is adopted to provide a robust baseline that aligns with the physical symmetry of the hardware testbed and the practical beamwidths of the transmit antennas.
+Preliminary numerical evaluations indicate that dynamically adjusting the partition size can yield further secrecy capacity gains by finely balancing the CS enhancement against AN interference; however, an exhaustive exploration of this dynamic trade-off is left for future work.} In addition, the total transmit power of Alice is represented by $P_t = \alpha_1 P_{t} + \alpha_2 P_{t}$, where $\alpha_1 P_{t}$ and $\alpha_2 P_{t}$ represent the transmit power values of the CS and AN signals, respectively.
 The coefficients $\alpha_1$ and $\alpha_2$ denote the power scaling factors applied to the CS and AN signals, respectively, where $\alpha_1 + \alpha_2 = 1$.
 Since there is no line-of-sight between the transmitter and receivers, only the reflected signals from the RIS reach the receivers.
 The channel between Alice and the $n$-th RIS element is defined as

 where $|h_{pn}|$ and $\phi_{pn}$ denote the amplitude and phase of the channel, respectively.
 The indices $s$ and $a$ are associated with the CS and AN transmitters, respectively.
 The channels from the $n$-th RIS element to Bob and Eve are given by